bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 ## What is it?
 ![Overview of ROBOCARES System](Overview of ROBOCARES System.PNG)

 ROBOCARES Home monitoring system consists of a central cloud system linked to multiple devices (ROBOCARES) which are placed around the house.
 The system utilises IoT, AI, Data Analytics and Machine Learning.
-Each ROBOCARE consist of 3 types of sensors and have the HFAD incorporated.
+Each ROBOCARE consist of 3 types of sensors and has the HFAD incorporated.
 These devices are recommended to be placed in locations where the elderly frequent such as the toilets, bedrooms, living room and kitchen.

 Using the sensors, the ROBOCARES Home Monitoring System tells us 3 important pieces of information: (1) Whether there is truly an emergency (2) Type of emergency [if any] (3) Severity of emergency.
 This allows for better sense-making at the onset of the incident.